voltsparx/Sylica-X/README.md

 # Silica-X ⚡

-**Silica-X** is an advanced OSINT username scanner, inspired by Sherlock, developed in Python.
+**Silica-X** is an advanced OSINT username scanner, developed in Python.
 It can scan multiple platforms, gather public info (bios, links), correlate results, generate HTML reports, and supports proxy/Tor anonymization.
+I'm still making it more powerful so you might receive constant updates for now.

 ---